Microsoft Surface Pro Copilot+ hands-on: Slimmer bezels and AI smarts

 It's still a Surface Pro, in the end.

 Microsoft's new Surface Pro, its first hybrid Copilot+ PC tablet, doesn't look much different than its predecessors.
 It's still a sleek and sturdy tablet with a kickstand.
 But the screen looks a bit more impressive, thanks to slimmer bezels, and it's potentially more useful on the go when paired with the $350 Surface Pro Flex keyboard, which lets you type wirelessly.
-As a Copilot+ PC though, its true value lies under the hood, thanks to a 45TOPS neural processing unit in Qualcomm's Snapdragon X Elite and X Plus chips.
+As a Copilot+ AI PC though, its true value lies under the hood, thanks to a 45TOPS neural processing unit in Qualcomm's Snapdragon X Elite and X Plus chips.

+Without fulling testing its AI capabilities, it's hard to make any final judgements on the Surface Pro just yet.
+Perhaps Microsoft's Recall feature, which can instantly retrieve anything you've done on your computer, could actually be useful.
+Perhaps you'll find some value from the NPU-enabled features in Photoshop and other apps.
+But during my short hands-on session, there wasn't really much to see.

+That's honestly a bit disappointing.
+This Surface Pro, which Microsoft is calling the 11th edition, was also an opportunity to rework the tablet's aging kickstand and overall design.
+Thinner screen bezels just aren't enough.
+The new Surface Pro Flex Keyboard is also surprisingly expensive at $350 ($450 when bundled with the Slim Pen).
+It's upgrades are useful: You can detach it from the Surface Pro and still keep typing away, and it also has a more modern haptic touchpad.
+But it's merely an optional upgrade, not a standard feature for the Surface Pro.

 Developing...